osquery/osquery-go/README.md

 ## What is osquery-go?

-In osquery, SQL tables, configuration retrieval, log handling, etc are implemented via a simple, robust plugin and extensions API.
+In osquery, SQL tables, configuration retrieval, log handling, etc are implemented via a robust plugin and extensions API.
 This project contains Go bindings for creating osquery extensions in Go.

 ### Creating a new osquery table